Hello Gentlemen,

-Hello Gentlemen, Our Management wants to reduce the manpower and in this regard, we have identified some people to be removed from the organization.
-I need your expert advice on the below points
+Our Management wants to reduce the manpower, and in this regard, we have identified some people to be removed from the organization.
+I need your expert advice on the below points:

-1. Is it advisable to remove an employee owing to management's decision to reduce the manpower as per factory act
+1. Is it advisable to remove an employee owing to management's decision to reduce the manpower as per the factory act?

 From India, Coimbatore

-If the persons identified to be removed are managers, then you can give them notice (as per contract of employment) and ask them to go.
-At the same time, if they are workers, you should follow the procedures outlined in Industrial Disputes Act (not Factories Act because the Factories Act is an Act which provides for welfare, safety, health etc of the workers employed and it has nothing to do with employee disputes or retrenchment)
+If the persons identified to be removed are managers, then you can give them notice (as per the contract of employment) and ask them to go.
+At the same time, if they are workers, you should follow the procedures outlined in the Industrial Disputes Act (not the Factories Act because the Factories Act is an Act that provides for welfare, safety, health, etc., of the workers employed and has nothing to do with employee disputes or retrenchment).

 From India, Kannur